-You need to share more than information about your company and their offerings in your tweets.
+You need to share more than information about your client’s company and their offerings in your tweets.

 You also need to keep the sales pitch out of any interactions outside of your own feed.
 If you’re commenting on something, be funny or be helpful.
 Bring value to the conversation you’re taking part in.

-Your industry expertise IS your sales pitch.
-If you were helpful and likable, you just established yourself as an expert in the eyes of everyone who saw the interaction.
+Your client’s industry expertise IS your sales pitch.
+If they are helpful and likable, you just established them as an expert in the eyes of everyone who saw the interaction.
 This is how fans are created.

 4. Invite Creativity on Twitter

-Try something like creating a contest in which your customers share videos or pictures related to your product.
+Try something like creating a contest in which your client’s customers share videos or pictures related to the client’s product.

-On a massive level, Subway is doing this right now with their “How do I #SaveLunchBreak” campaign.
+On a massive level, Subway has done this with their “How do I #SaveLunchBreak” campaign.

 Don’t make it too complicated or grandiose.
 Use the ALS bucket challenge as a guide for simplicity.
 All people needed was a camera and cold water.

-The people who take part in these type of contests usually already have a decent Twitter following of their own, so now you get to reach all of their network too.
+The people who take part in these type of contests usually already have a decent Twitter following of their own, so now your client gets to reach all of their followers too.